FLYING IN THE FACE OF FEAR

 Once I would become “awake” in my dream, I would walk forward then jump up a little on each step, lengthening my “hang-time” on each bounce.
 Soon I would be doing moon-landing size leaps, and then finally stay airborne.
 It takes a great deal of concentration, but I would often be able to stay aloft and fly around at will!
 As cool as this was, it was just a dream; it wasn’t really flying.
-Yet, it was not without its own sort of peril.
+But the unconscious mind doesn’t know that, so it was not without its own sort of peril.

 Some times I would lose myself in it and fly too high.
 Looking down from a great height while floating in the air calls to mind falling.
 This is distracting and can break your concentration, which is the only thing keeping you in the air!
 Fearful thoughts of, “I could fall”, and “ holly shit, what am I doing!” creep into your consciousness.
 Suddenly you are Icarus with wings melting and it is really terrifying!

 Dream or not, your unconscious does not know the difference, and the fear is real!
 A huge effort of concentration is then required to quell the terror and will your body to sink, sometimes agonizingly slow, back to the safety of the ground.